I’d been training as a storyteller

 My visions turned for hours of scenes I couldn’t understand.

-The premonitions that rushed my consciousness confused me to my being.
+The premonitions that rushed my consciousness confused me to

 The image was something I had never seen: